nielsenjared/nielsenjared.github.io/content/blog/learn-git-workflow-centralized/index.md

 ---
 title: Learn Git Workflow Centralized Collaboration
 date: "2019-02-04"
-description: @TODO
+description: In order to learn Git workflow, you need to work with a team.
+This tutorial introduces the centralized model for collaboration and is designed for two to work through together.
 ---

-@TODO introduction
 The most powerful, and sometimes powerfully frustrating, aspect of Git is the collaborative workflow it enables.
+In order to _really_ learn Git workflow, you need to work through conflict, which means you need to work with a team.
+This tutorial introduces the centralized model for collaboration and is designed for two to work through together.

+You will learn:
+* Adding Collaborators to a New Repository
+* Integrating Remote Changes
+* Resolving Conflicts
+* Using vi with Merge Commits

-In order to learn Git workflow, you need to work with a team.
-This turorial introduces the centralized collaboration model {...} and is designed for two to work through together.
-You don't necessarily need a partner to understand what is happening, but you won't be able to perform all of the operations without a collaborator unless you configure two profiles to switch between.
+You don't necessarily need a partner to follow along, but you won't be able to perform all of the operations without a collaborator unless you configure two profiles to switch between.

 Can't find a partner?
 Hit me up [@jarednielsen](https;//twitter.com/jarednielsen)

 ## Initialize a Repository and Add Collaborators

+When you initialize a new repository, a master branch is created by default.
+A centralized workflow uses only the master branch.
+We will learn to use branches in the next article.

 ### Partner 1: